 The Reverse Stock Split would be effected simultaneously for all outstanding shares of our common stock.
 The Reverse Stock Split would affect all of our stockholders uniformly and would not change any stockholder's percentage ownership interest in the Company, except for minor adjustment due to the additional net share fraction that will be issued as a result of the treatment of fractional shares.
 No fractional shares will be issued in connection with the Reverse Stock Split.
 Instead, the Company will issue one full share of the post-Reverse Stock Split Common Stock to any stockholder who would have been entitled to receive a fractional share as a result of the Reverse Stock Split.
+The Reverse Stock Split would not change the terms of our common stock.
 The Reverse Stock Split is not intended as, and would not have the effect of, a "going private transaction" covered by Rule 13e-3 under the Securities Exchange Act of 1934 (the "Exchange Act").
 Following the Reverse Stock Split, we would continue to be subject to the periodic reporting requirements of the Exchange Act.

-Assuming Reverse Stock Split ratios of 1-for-15 and 1-for-30, which reflect the low end and high end of the range that our stockholders are being asked to approve, the following table sets forth (a) the number of shares of our common stock that would be issued and outstanding, (b) the number of shares of our common stock that would be reserved to be issued upon exercise of outstanding options, warrants and rights, (c) the number of shares of our common stock that would be reserved for future issuance under our equity compensation plans (excluding shares reflected in the preceding clause (b)) and (d) the number of shares of common stock authorized under the Company's Certificate of Incorporation, each giving effect to the Reverse Stock Split and based on securities outstanding, reserved, or authorized (as applicable) as of May , 2023.
+Assuming Reverse Stock Split ratios of 1-for-15 and 1-for-30, which reflect the low end and high end of the range that our stockholders are being asked to approve, the following table sets forth (a) the number of shares of our common stock that would be issued and outstanding, (b) the number of shares of our common stock that would be reserved to be issued upon exercise of outstanding options, warrants and rights, (c) the number of shares of our common stock that would be reserved for future issuance under our equity compensation plans (excluding shares reflected in the preceding clause (b)) and (d) the number of shares of common stock authorized under the Company's Certificate of Incorporation, each giving effect to the Reverse Stock Split and based on securities outstanding, reserved, or authorized (as applicable) as of May 8, 2023.

-Before Reverse Stock Split Reverse Stock Split Ratio of 1- for-15 Reverse Stock Split Ratio of 1-for-30 (a) Number of Shares of common stock issued and outstanding. (b) Number of securities reserved to be issued upon exercise of outstanding options, warrants and rights. (c) Number of securities remaining available for future issuance under equity compensation plans (excluding shares reflected in row (b)).
+Before Reverse Stock Split Reverse Stock Split Ratio of 1- for-15 Reverse Stock Split Ratio of 1- for-30 (a) Number of Shares of common stock issued and outstanding 32,754,757 2,183,650 1,091,825 (b) Number of securities reserved to be issued upon exercise of outstanding options, warrants and rights 12,646,404 843,094 421,547 (c) Number of securities remaining available for future issuance under equity compensation plans (excluding shares reflected in row (b)) 383,450 25,563 12,782

-Does not include adjustments for fractional shares.
+^{} Does not include adjustments for fractional shares.